-The motorizable pedestal tube mount may be purchased, which features self-aligning bearings for the Elevation pivots, resulting in "zero" backlash.
-This mount can be operated manually, but has the ability to be upgraded for motorized operation, including step-tracking or SmartTrack® applications.
-The presence of the motorizable mount type is indicated by the ES35MPJ letters within the antenna type number.
-The Azimuth/Elevation jackscrews are equipped for integration with the optional motor drive systems.
+The motorizable pedestal mount features self-aligning bearings for the elevation pivots, resulting in "zero" backlash.
+This mount can be operated manually, but has the ability to be upgraded for motorized operation, including steptracking/Smartrack[TM] applications.
+The motorizable mount type is indicated by the ES37 MPK or ES37MPJK letters within the antenna type number.
+The addition of the letter "J" within the antenna type number indicates that the mount includes azimuth/elevation machine jackscrews, instead of corresponding azimuth/elevation strut assemblies.
+The azimuth/elevation jackscrews are equipped for integration with the optional motor drive systems.